fed/blog-11ty/content/blog/arrays-objects-and-mutations.md

 ---
 title: Arrays, objects and mutations
 date: 2017-03-06
-spoiler: Some ideas on how to treat arrays and objects as if they were immutable.
+description: Some ideas on how to treat arrays and objects as if they were immutable.
-category: javascript
+tags: javascript
 ---

 Here are some thoughts on how to avoid mutations when working with arrays and objects in JavaScript by treating them as if they were